Office: Swart 317

-To accomplish this goal, different Anthropologists examine biological, archaeological, linguistic and cultural aspects of humanity striving collectively, for in integrated understanding.
-In studying Anthropology with its focus on humanity, the topics you can explore are almost limitless.
+To accomplish this goal different anthropologists examine biological, archaeological, linguistic and cultural aspects of humanity striving collectively for integrated understanding.

 The Relevance of Anthropology

-Given our rapidly changing world and ever increasing interaction with people form different places, with different ideas and different ways of doing things, an understanding and appreciation of those differences, and those changes, is more important now than ever before.
-Anthropology, with its focus on understanding diversity and change, offers help.
-Government and non-governmental organizations, businesses, and the public in general turn to Anthropology to answer questions of cultural differences, of culture change, and our place in the biosphere.
+Given our rapidly changing world and ever increasing interaction with people form different places, with different ideas and different ways of doing things, an understanding and appreciation of those changes is more important now that ever before.
+Anthropology, with its focus on a perspective and methods to gain a greater understanding.
+Government and non-government organizations, businesses and the public in general turn to anthropology to answer questions of culture differences, of culture change and our place in the biosphere.

 Grave problems confronted our human ancestors.
 Grave problems confront us today.
 How did they solve them?
 How will we?
 Anthropologists are in the middle of debates on world hunger, world poverty, disease, justice, globalization and the care of the environment.